oduwsdl/raintale/README.md

 To install the Raintale WUI, do the following:
 1. Follow the above instructions for installing Raintale in a Python Environment.
 2. Type `raintale-gui/install-gui.sh`
+4.

-This installation script will install [Wooey](https://github.com/wooey/Wooey) and other dependencies required to run the Raintale GUI.
+This installation script will install [Wooey](https://github.com/wooey/Wooey) and other dependencies required to run the Raintale WUI.

-Once the installation is complete, to start the Raintale GUI, do the following:
-1. Run `raintale-gui/start-gui.sh`.
-2. Once the service is started, you can access the Raintale GUI at http://127.0.0.1:8000/.

-To stop Raintale GUI, type `raintale-gui/stop-gui.sh`.
+To stop Raintale WUI, type `raintale-gui/stop-gui.sh`.

 # Improving the performance of the Raintale WUI